sindresorhus/emoj/readme.md

 $ npm install --global emoj
 ```

-Works best on macOS.
-Terminals on Linux render emojis in monochrome as they don't support color emojis.
+Works best on macOS and Linux.
+Older Linux distributions don't support Color Emoji in the Terminal, but newer ones (like Ubuntu 1804 and Fedora 28) do.
 On Linux, I would recommend installing [Emoji One](https://github.com/eosrei/emojione-color-font#install-on-linux) for full emoji coverage.
 [Doesn't really work on Windows.](https://github.com/sindresorhus/emoj/issues/5)

 ## Usage